MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ### Enrolling devices in shared device mode

-You can set up automated device enrollment for devices in [shared device mode](/azure/active-directory/develop/msal-ios-shared-devices). *Shared device mode* is a feature of Microsoft Entra that enables frontline workers to share a single device throughout the day, signing in and out as needed.
-For more information about how to enable enrollment for devices in shared device mode, see [Automated device enrollment for shared device mode](automated-device-enrollment-shared-device-mode.md).
+You can set up automated device enrollment for devices in [shared device mode](/azure/active-directory/develop/msal-ios-shared-devices). *Shared device mode* is a feature of Microsoft Entra ID that enables frontline workers to share a single device throughout the day, signing in and out as needed.
+For more information about how to enable enrollment for devices in Microsoft Entra shared device mode, see [Automated device enrollment for shared device mode](automated-device-enrollment-shared-device-mode.md).

 ### Deploying the Company Portal app